oraclize/docs/source/includes/_corda.md

 val answerCommand = Command(answer, oracle.owningKey)
 ```

-If you want to put the results in a transaction, it is necessary to wrap the answer in a `Command` along with the Provable's node public key.
-Note that the Provable's node can be obtained by using the `serviceHub.identityService`, identifying the node with `OraclizeUtils.getNodeName()`.
+If you want to put the results in a transaction, it is necessary to wrap the answer in a `Command` along with Provable's node public key.
+Note that Provable's node can be obtained by using the `serviceHub.identityService`, identifying the node with `OraclizeUtils.getNodeName()`.

 ### Building the transaction